 Do I need travel insurance for the Philippines?

-How much does travel insurance for the Philippines cost from AU?
+How much does travel insurance for the Philippines cost from Australia?

-For a two-week trip, basic cover starts from approximately $50-80 NZD per person, while comprehensive cover ranges from $100-180 NZD.
-The Philippines falls into the Asia region band for most providers.
-Family policies and annual multi-trip options offer additional savings if you plan multiple overseas trips.
+For a two-week trip, basic cover starts from around A$50-70 per person, while comprehensive cover ranges from A$100-160.
+The Philippines is moderately priced to insure.
+Family and couple policies offer savings.

-If a typhoon occurs after you purchased your travel insurance, you are generally covered for trip disruption, additional accommodation costs, rebooking fees, and trip cancellation.
-However, if a typhoon was already active or a warning was in place when you bought the policy, related claims may be excluded.
-This is why buying insurance early - ideally when you first book your trip - is so important for Philippines travel.
+If a typhoon occurs after you purchased your policy, you are generally covered for trip disruption, additional accommodation, rebooking costs, and cancellation.
+If a typhoon warning was already active when you bought the policy, related claims may be excluded.
+Buy insurance early.

-Am I covered for scuba diving in the Philippines?
+Am I covered for diving in the Philippines?

 Ready to Compare Travel Insurance for the Philippines?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Philippine island adventure - it's 100% free.
+Compare travel insurance from Australia's top providers in under 2 minutes.
+Find the right cover for your Philippines adventure - it is 100% free to compare.

 Compare Estimates